rapid7/metasploit-framework/data/armitage/readme.txt

 Armitage is a graphical cyber attack management tool for Metasploit that visualizes your targets, recommends exploits, and exposes the advanced capabilities of the framework.

+Advanced users will find Armitage valuable for managing remote Metasploit instances and collaboration.
+Armitage's red team collaboration features allow your team to use the same sessions, share data, and communicate through one Metasploit instance.

 Armitage aims to make Metasploit usable for security practitioners who understand hacking but don't use Metasploit every day.
 If you want to learn Metasploit and grow into the advanced features, Armitage can help you.

 2. Documentation
    -------------